Phyllonorycter didymopa

 Phyllonorycter didymopa is a moth of the family Gracillariidae.
 It is known from South Africa and Namibia.

 The length of the forewings is 2.9–3.2 mm.
-The forewings are elongate and the ground colour is ochreous brown with white markings.
-The hindwings are light, beige with a long light beige, slightly shiny fringe.
 Specimens were reared from mines collected in mid-January and mid-March.

 The larvae feed on Dombeya rotundifolia.
 They mine the leaves of their host plant.
-The mine has the form of a long, narrow gallery, mainly along the edge of the leaf.
 Later it creates a gall-like swelling near the base of the disc.